Mary Gilkey City Library Policies

 • Misuse or defacing of library materials, equipment or facilities is illegal.

-• Solicitation or sale of products or services is prohibited.
+• Solicitation or sale of products or services on our premises is prohibited.

 • Only service animals are permitted in the Library.